ahelal/ansible-concourse/README.md

 By default this role will try to have the latest stable release look at [defaults/main.yml](https://github.com/ahelal/ansible-concourse/blob/master/defaults/main.yml#L2-L3)

+## Keys

+**Warning** the role comes with default keys.
+This keys are used for demo only you should generate your own and store them **safely** i.e. ansible-vault

+You would need to generate 2 keys for web and one key for each worker node.
+An easy way to generate your keys to use a script in ```keys/key.sh```

+The bash script will ask you for the number of workers you require.
+It will then generate ansible compatible yaml files in ```keys/vars```
+You can than copy the content in your group vars or pass it somehow.

 ## Default variables
 ```yaml
 ---